navariltd/navari-frappehr-biostar/README.md

 Their solutions leverage biometric authentication methods such as fingerprint recognition, facial recognition, and iris scanning to provide accurate and secure identification of individuals.

-Biostar's products and services are designed to enhance security measures and improve efficiency in various industries.
+**Biostar's** products and services are designed to enhance security measures and improve efficiency in various industries.
 With a focus on innovation and realiability, they are trusted by businesses worldwide to ensure accurate and secure identification.

-Frappe HR on the other hand is an independent, fully-featured people management system that offers a comprehensive suite of HR functionalities.
+**Frappe HR** on the other hand is an independent, fully-featured people management system that offers a comprehensive suite of HR functionalities.
 Originally part of the ERPNext ecosystem, Frappe HR has evolved into a standalone solution focused on meeting the diverse needs of modern HR departments and organizations.

-It contains
+**It contains**
 - Payroll Management:
 - Leave Management:
 - Recruitment Management
 - Employee Self-Service Portal
+- Shift Management
+- Time and Attendance
+- Biometric Integration

 ### Overview
-This Frappe application offers a robust integration with Biostar Biometrics, enabling seamless synchronization of attendance records based on specific user configurations.
+This Frappe application offers a robust integration with Suprema Biostar Biometrics, enabling seamless synchronization of attendance records based on specific user configurations.
 It features a dedicated single doctype, "Biometric Settings," which securely manages user credentials and essential configuration details required for effective integration.

 The application streamlines the process of fetching and updating attendance data directly into an Frappe HR instance, making it an invaluable tool for organizations looking to enhance their workforce management systems.
 With this integration, users can easily automate the retrieval of attendance records from Biostar Biometrics, ensuring both accuracy and efficiency in tracking employee attendance and access control events.

 #### Features
-- Single doctype ("Biometric Settings") to store user configurations.
+- Single doctype **("Biometric Settings")** to store user configurations.
 - Fetch attendance records from Biostar Biometrics
 - Automatic synchronization of attendance data into an Frappe H instance.

 #### DocTypes
-Biostar Settings
+<h4>Biostar Settings</h4>

 This doctype is used to store the following configuration details: